JonasKorte/Useful-Bash-Scripts/README.md

 ```

 ### Add Path
 Adds a directory to PATH permanently.
+This means that if you want to open/run files from this directory you don't have to specify the path and name of the directory every time (this one is for you u/rexvansexron).

 #### Usage
 ```